 Shireen teaches with earth-based intention, grounded in her exploration of her roots, yogic traditions and the earth wisdom of the Tla-o-qui-aht territories.
 In her learning and teaching, she honours the physical, mental, emotional and spiritual aspects of life.

-Shireen completed her 200-hr YTT at Coastal Bliss Yoga in 2020/2021 with teachers Jacky Challenger, Heidi MacPherson, Rebekka Walker and Natalie Rousseau.
-She has continued her studies in Yin Yoga Level 1 & 2 with Jodi Dodd, and Nervous System and Mental Health with Julia McCabe and Restorative Yoga with Rebekka Walker.
+Shireen completed her 200 hr YTT at Coastal Bliss Yoga in 2020/2021 with teachers Jacky Challenger, Heidi MacPherson, Rebekka Walker and Natalie Rousseau.
+She has continued her studies in Yin Yoga Level 1 & 2 with Jodi Dodd, Nervous System and Mental Health with Julia McCabe and Restorative Yoga with Rebekka Walker.

 Shireen is grateful for the grounding gifts of Mother Earth.
 She enjoys exploring and being on the land – walks along the beach and the soulful experience of surfing support her connection to herself and the natural world.
 For Shireen, community is the foundation of everything.
 Community is where we can find beauty in the diversity of our individuality, while developing meaningful connections as we learn from one another.